Special Educational Needs:

 - maintain an effective system of assessment, record-keeping and evaluation

-play in the education of their child and to foster a proper partnership between parents and
+role they play in the education of their child and to foster a proper partnership

 Structure of SEN